alisonburgers/IV-Filter-Extension/README.md

 # IV Filter Extension
-A Chrome Extension package of IV filtering on londonpogomap.com
+A Chrome Extension package for IV filtering on londonpogomap.com

 Disclaimer: